LiftMaster 8355 vs. 8550 vs. 3800; The Good, the Bad and the Ugly

 But the most important thing to note is the recommended size for each garage door opener.
 Chamberlain is ideal for garage doors up to 7ft high.
 Anything higher than that won’t work with Chamberlain garage door openers.
 Also note, Chamberlain uses a 3-piece rail system whereas LiftMaster has a 1-piece T-rail assembly trolley system.

-LiftMaster 8355 vs 8550 vs 3800 Comparison Review
+LiftMaster 8355 vs 8550 vs 8500 vs Chamberlain RJO20 Comparison Review

-So, having introduced the three models, it’s time we get to the central business.
-In this segment, we will compare the LiftMaster garage door openers and see which one is the best purchase.
+So, having introduced the models, it’s time we get to the central business.
+In this segment, we will compare the LiftMaster and Chamberlain garage door openers and see which one is the best purchase.
 A good approach is to discuss them based on the critical factors considered when buying garage door openers.

 Design and aesthetics